 Islands.

-In summer, fishing on the island gives the maximum result.
-But also in the winter, they can be a boon.
+In summer, fishing on the island gives maximum results.
+But even in winter, they can be a blessing.

-In the shallow waters of coastal areas, you probably shouldn't fish in the morning, especially after a night frost that will make the water very cold in such places.
-Thus, in the morning it is necessary to fish deep areas in the lower part of the island slope.
+Shallow coastal areas should probably not be fished in the morning, especially after an overnight frost that will make the water very cold in such areas.
+Thus, in the morning it is necessary to fish deep areas at the bottom of the island slope.

-If the sun is strong, shallow island areas will warm up a bit and are worth paying attention to by mid-afternoon.
+If the sun is shining strongly, the shallow island areas will warm up a bit and are worth paying attention to by mid-day.

 Overhanging trees.

-Try not to fish under overhanging trees.
-Water in the shade of trees will not be able to warm up even in sunny weather.
-You will also most likely have piles of rotting leaves and twigs lying on the bottom at the point of fishing, which will not allow you to make a good presentation of the bait.
+Avoid fishing under overhanging trees.
+Water in the shade of trees will not have the opportunity to warm up even in sunny weather.
+You will also most likely have piles of rotting leaves and branches lying on the bottom at the fishing point, which will prevent you from making a good presentation of the bait.

 Direction of the wind.

-If north and east winds are blowing, position yourself so that they do not blow in your face, but from your back.
-The best option for protection in such cases is the high bank, which is located behind you.
-South and west winds will be warmer and more productive.
+If north and east winds blow, position yourself so that they blow not in your face, but from your back.
+The best protection option in such cases is the high bank that is behind you.
+Southern and western winds will be warmer and more productive.

 Old reed beds.

-Avoid fishing in close proximity to old reed beds, as there will be a lot of decaying stems below the surface of the water that will make your fishing impossible.
+Avoid fishing in close proximity to old reed beds as there will be a lot of decaying stems under the surface of the water that will make your fishing impossible.

 In cold weather, you need to spend extra time in bed and start fishing later than usual.
-In many reservoirs, the fish will not even think about feeding until the water warms up a little from the sun.
+In many reservoirs, fish will not even think about feeding until the water warms up at least a little from the sun.

 Keys, springs.

-In such places, the fish constantly feeds even in winter due to the constancy of the water temperature in places near the springs.
-If it is possible to find out about the exact location of such places, try to fish as close to them as possible.
+In such places, fish constantly feed even in winter due to the constant water temperature in places near springs.
+If it is possible to find out the exact location of such places, try to fish as close to them as possible.

-Well-protected and lit shallow bays that receive plenty of sunlight are natural areas that attract fish in the winter.
+Well-protected and well-lit shallow bays that receive plenty of sunlight are natural areas that attract fish during the winter.
 Shallow water warms up quickly in the sun and attracts fish like a magnet.
-If your technique and tackle allows you to deliver bait to such areas, your chances of catching will increase significantly.
+If your technique and gear allow you to deliver bait to such areas, your chances of catching will increase significantly.

 Traditionalism

-Historically, fish tend to gather in the same places during the winter.
-Be guided by the knowledge of these traditional places of parking of fish when placing on the reservoir.
+Historically, fish tend to congregate in the same areas during the winter.
+When placing on a reservoir, be guided by the knowledge of these traditional fish sites.

 Thermocline.

 Surely you have often heard and read that in the cold season you need to fish in deep places, since the water is warmer there.
-However, in some waters, this approach is fundamentally wrong, so do not make the mistake of automatically setting up to fish from the bottom at great depths, remaining in this place throughout the fishing in the absence of bites.
+However, in some reservoirs this approach is completely wrong, so do not make the mistake of automatically setting up to fish from the bottom at great depths, remaining in this place throughout the entire fishing trip in the absence of bites.

-There are 2 factors that most influence the temperature of the water in cold weather - these are the sun and the wind.
-It is they who create such a natural phenomenon as the temperature stratification of water.
+There are 2 factors that most affect water temperature in cold weather - the sun and the wind.
+They are the ones who create such a natural phenomenon as temperature stratification of water.
 These layers are located one above the other and are created because, along with a change in temperature, the density of water also changes.
-Thermoclines are most pronounced in bodies of standing water and depths of 20 feet or more (greater than 6 meters).
-When fishing in deep waters, such as gravel pits, you will notice that fish often congregate in warmer layers, and can be found anywhere from a foot (30cm) from the bottom to a foot from the surface of the water.
+Thermoclines are most pronounced in bodies of standing water that are 20 feet or more deep.
+When fishing deep waters, such as gravel pits, you will notice that the fish often congregate in the warmer layers, and can be found anywhere from a foot (30cm) from the bottom to a foot from the surface of the water.

-The working horizon of fishing, on which the fish stands, is easy to calculate at this time when fishing with a plug.
-To do this, you need to use a very light equipment with a load in the form of several shots No. 8 and 10, a very light small hook that will make your bait (bloodworm, maggot) fall very slowly in the water column.
-If you get bites while falling, decrease the depth until you find the depth at which the fish are feeding in your area today.
+The working fishing horizon on which the fish stands at this time is easy to calculate when fishing with a plug.
+To do this, you need to use very light equipment loaded with several pellets No. 8 and 10, a very light small hook that will make your bait (bloodworm, maggot) fall very slowly in the water column.
+If you get bites on the drop, reduce the depth until you find the depth that fish are feeding at your location today.

 Water and I are friends.